 It's likely you already know how to make a resonant sound in speech - sounds like N, M, V and Z all display an element of resonance which isn't necessarily related to aspiration of air.
 My favourite example of a resonant sound is a Z, which illustrates resonance when you alternate between a sibilant S and a resonant Z sound - like SSSSS-ZZZZZZ, or the sound of a snake's hiss turning into the buzz of a bee.

-Singing with resonance is actually very easy to do, but because of the many various speaking accents and voice types out there, it can be difficult for certain singers to differentiate articulation from true resonance.
-The simple exercise I showed you in the video above really will change your voice for the better and help you separate speech sounds from true vocal resonance.
-Remember, when you sing a “Z”, there is actually two separate sounds, the articulation of air at your lips/teeth that makes the “S” and the resonance that creates the deep “Z” sound.
+With vocal placement, singing with resonance is very easy to do.
+The reason it can be so tricky to learn to sing with resonance is due to all the various speaking accents and voice types out there - with a speaking voice that lacks resonance it can be difficult for certain singers to differentiate articulation from true resonance.
+The simple exercise I showed you in the video above really will change your voice for the better and help you separate speech sounds from true vocal resonance - but with placement, you'll find your vocal resonance instantly.

 Taking the "Z" resonant sound we discovered above, you can now take any scale or exercise you like and turn it into one of the most powerful singing resonance exercises available.
 Many other sounds such as N, M and NG will also help you create resonance.
 The true key to singing with resonance is actually porting this same buzzing and resonant sound into your vowels.
 Learning to sing vowels with resonance takes time, perseverance and practice but really will change your singing voice forever.

 The best vowel to start practising singing with resonance with is an EE vowel because it naturally lends towards a bright and buzzing sound.
 By alternating through your vowels sounds incrementally from small to large such as EE-AY-AH-OH you will soon learn which vowels lack resonance when you sing.